 Converting to a sustainable wardrobe can be a tough process to navigate, especially when some of the current major trends are some of the most harmful to the planet.
 As the fight against plastic rages on worldwide (and well beyond the fashion industry, for that matter), trends such as PVC, lucite, and resin jewelry remain as popular as ever, with most consumers not considering the environmental implications that come along with them.

-Thankfully, brands are beginning to seek out more eco-friendly options for these particular trends.
-Enter, Machete, an accessories brand that's taking the resin jewelry and hair accessory trend to sustainable new heights.
+Thankfully, brands are beginning to seek out more sustainable and eco-friendly hair accessories for these particular trends.
+Enter, Machete, an accessories brand that's taking the resin trend to sustainable new heights.

 Machete was born back in 2015 when founder Jennifer Matchett created a couple pairs of earrings with a glossy deadstock acetate she'd picked up at an auction.
 After selling them online and immediately realizing the popularity and demand for acetate jewelry, she went on to create her full label, with eco-consciousness at its core.
-Fast-forward to 2019, and the brand is most known for its creative takes on candy-colored hoops, artful cuffs, and hair accessories such as barrettes, clips, and claws—all handmade in the brand's U.S.-, France-, and Italy-based studios.
+Fast-forward to 2019, and the brand is most known for its creative takes on candy-colored hoops, artful cuffs, and sustainable hair clips—all handmade in the brand's U.S.-, France-, and Italy-based studios.

 Machete is all about sourcing sustainable materials, beginning with the plant-based acetate it uses for some of its most popular pieces.
 "The acetate we source is high-quality and non-petroleum based, imported from Italy," says Matchett.
 "Cellulose acetate is a natural and renewable material, providing an eco-friendly alternative to petroleum-based materials.
 We're also no-waste, and use 100 percent of our materials."
 In addition to sustainable plastic alternatives, the brand uses 100 percent recycled brass for its full metal pieces.